-Top Rated Elliptical Trainer under $1,000
+Top Rated Elliptical Trainer (price range: a few hundred $)

 Along with some of the features we’ve already mentioned in our full review above, users can expect a fantastic warranty.
 The Schwinn 430 Elliptical Machine comes with a full 10-year guarantee on the elliptical frame, two-year mechanical coverage, one-year electrical and 90-days labour coverage.

-Top Rated Elliptical Machine under $500
+Top Rated Elliptical Machine under $500 or so

 Users of this machine laud its price above all else, but we would caution that it comes with basically no features.
 Although there is a small battery powered computer, most buyers were less than impressed by it.
 If you’re looking for more features, you’ll have to pay more money.
 It’s that simple.
 On the other hand, one very large upside of the basic design for many users is that it does fold up flat (relatively), and weighs under 50lbs.
 If you’re worried about space that may be a huge advantage.
 As always, do your research, and know what you want, but if you’re on a budget – this may be perfect.